Pig's Ear Plant (Cotyledon orbiculata) Care Indoors, Common Problems and Solutions

 Cotyledon orbiculata repotting is only needed when the plant becomes pot-bound.
 Pruning is necessary to keep the plant neat and to minimize pest and disease infestations.
 Keep reading for a detailed outline on the best growing conditions for this plant and how to provide them.

-Water Pig's Ear Plant thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Cotyledon orbiculata Succulent thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering.
+Too much moisture can cause yellowing and mushy leaves.

-Significantly decrease watering in the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Significantly decrease watering in the cold season to keep the soil slightly moist.
+However, do not allow the soil to dry out completely to prevent wrinkling and drooping leaves.

 Always make sure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy to avoid root-rot and eventual loss of the plant.